Rowing Canada Aviron Rules of Racing will be in effect unless otherwise noted in official event information.

 - L age: 90 and over

 The age categories do not apply to coxswains.
-The age category of a Master’s crew shall be determined by the average age of the rowers in the crew, rounded down to the nearest whole number.
+The age category of a Masters crew shall be determined by the average age of the rowers in the crew, rounded down to the nearest whole number.
 The age of a coxswain shall not be counted.
 The ages of individual rowers in a crew boat need not fall within the age category, so long as each rower is a Master and so long as the average age of the crew falls within the applicable category.
 A Master’s crew or sculler may compete in a lower (younger) age category, but not in a higher category.
-In this case, no age adjusted time will be applied.
+In this case, the crew rowing down will be assigned an age adjustment equivalent to the oldest possible age of that category.

-Cascadia Organizing Committee seeks to create a rewarding and high-level competitive experience.
+The Cascadia /RCA Organizing Committee seeks to create a rewarding and high-level competitive experience.
 In order to be awarded first, second or third, there must be at least four competitors in the race.
-This ensures that each award represents a well-earned result where the competitors fought it out for the top three positions.
+This ensures that each award represents a well-earned result for the top three positions.

 - Men – 72.5 KG/160 lbs. maximum individual weigh